UPDATE: September 15, 2023

 - Additional Resources

-Currently, there are four types of FDA-regulated devices intended for weight-loss:
+Currently, there are three types of FDA-regulated devices intended for weight-loss:

 - Gastric Band - bands are placed around the top portion of the stomach leaving only a small portion available for food.

-Currently, there are two types of FDA-regulated devices intended to aid with weight management:
+Currently, there are two types of FDA-regulated devices intended to aid in weight management:

 - Oral Removable Palatal Space Occupying Device - worn during meals to limit bite size